 - £500 would pay for 12 sessions with a trained counsellor

 For the Salvation Army's Project Malachi (based on current estimates):

-- £11,000 would provide accomodation and 2.5 hours of support work per week for a year
+- £11,000 would provide accommodation and 2.5 hours of support work per week for a year

-- £55,000 would provide accomodation and 2.5 hours of support work per week for Five Years
+- £55,000 would provide accommodation and 2.5 hours of support work per week for Five Years